 The most common type of bridge, including two or more crowns and a false or filler tooth (pontic).

-Less commonly used, this type of bride is implemented when the missing tooth abuts next to a tooth only on one side and is attached to just one crown.
+Less commonly used, this type of bridge is implemented when the missing tooth abuts next to a tooth only on one side and is attached to just one crown.
 It should not be placed in the back of the mouth because it can put too much force on other teeth, potentially causing damage.

 The first dental appointment involves preparing the abutment teeth forthe crowns that will hold the bridge in place.
 Some of the enamel (the outside layer of the teeth) will be removed so that there is room for the crown to be placed over them.